Brandi Hephner LaBanc, Ed.D.

 Vice Chancellor for Student Affairs

 I was appointed Vice Chancellor for Student Affairs in July 2012.
-Prior to coming to The University of Mississippi, I served Northern Illinois University for six years, most recently as their Associate Vice President in the Division of Student Affairs & Enrollment Management.
-I have also worked at Kent State University, Arizona State University, University of North Carolina at Wilmington, Baldwin-Wallace College and The University of Akron in myriad student service roles.
+Prior to coming to the University of Mississippi, I served Northern Illinois University for six years, most recently as their Associate Vice President in the Division of Student Affairs & Enrollment Management.
+I also have worked at Kent State University, Arizona State University, University of North Carolina at Wilmington, Baldwin-Wallace College, and The University of Akron in myriad student service roles.

-I earned my bachelor’s degree in Accounting at The University of Akron, my master’s degree in Higher Education Administration & Student Personnel at Kent State University, and my doctoral degree at Northern Illinois University in Adult & Higher Education.
+I earned my bachelor’s degree in Accounting at the University of Akron, my master’s degree in Higher Education Administration & Student Personnel at Kent State University, and my doctoral degree at Northern Illinois University in Adult & Higher Education.

-I am an Associate Professor in our excellent Higher Education program and my research interests include competency development and professional preparation of Student Affairs professionals, transitional experiences of graduate students, and crisis response and management.
+I am an Associate Professor in our excellent Higher Education program, and my research interests include competency development and professional preparation of Student Affairs professionals, transitional experiences of graduate students, and crisis response and management.

 Leslie Banahan, M.Ed.

 Assistant Vice Chancellor for Student Success and Wellness

 As assistant vice chancellor for student success and wellness, I work closely with the Career Center, Campus Recreation, Center for Student Success and First-Year Experience, Student Disability Services, University Counseling Center, and University Health Services.
 It is my honor to serve as faculty advisor to the Ole Miss Food Bank and The Columns Society.

 My office is located in the Office of the Vice Chancellor for Student Affairs’ suite on the second floor of the Lyceum, and I encourage students and staff to visit whenever they have problems or concerns regarding student affairs programs, facilities, or services.